cyrichardson/docs-cloud-keep/api-docs/index.rst

 |product name| is a key management service backed by a Hardware Security Module
 (HSM) to provide FIPS certified secret storage, encryption, and decryption of keys and credentials.
+The product enables secure life-cycle management of keys and credentials, called *secrets*, on behalf of customers. |product name|
-The product is based on OpenStack Barbican, a community-led open-source platform.
+is based on the OpenStack Key Manager service (code named Barbican), a community-led open-source platform.

 .. note::

-   |product name| is available on a limited availability basis until March
+   |product name| is offered to customers on a limited availability basis.
-   2017.
-For details, see
-   :ref:`Limited Availability Program <limited-availability-program>`.
+   For details, see :ref:`Limited Availability program <limited-availability-program>`.

-Interactions with |product name| occur programmatically via the API.
+Interactions with |product name| occur programmatically via a REST API.
 Using the API, you can securely store and retrieve credentials systematically using the following resources: